thejud/text-processing-cookbook/README.md

 To have a specific number of columns, still space separated, have xargs break it up for you. here's we're chosing 5 at a time, and notice that the alignment isn't very good.
-See `column` below for how to align columns.
+See `column` above for how to align columns.

     seq 20 | xargs -n5 echo
      1 2 3 4 5